NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

 <!-- Add a short paragraph describing the project. -->

+This project aims to develop a novel Slicer tool that combines machine learning with image processing technique with image processing techniques to automatically register MRI to CBCT images, enabling enhanced visualization and analysis of the TMJ complex.
+By integrating MRI soft tissue information with CBCT bony details, this automated technique provides clinicians with a more comprehensive patient-specific 3D model of the TMJ to improve diagnostic accuracy and treatment planning.
 Temporomandibular joint (TMJ) disorders affect a significant portion of the population and can cause chronic pain and disability.
 Accurate diagnosis is crucial for effective treatment planning, but can be challenging due to the complex anatomy and limited visibility of soft tissue structures on Cone Beam CT (CBCT) scans.
 MRI provides superior soft tissue contrast including the articular disc, but requires separate acquisition and manual registration with CBCT for detailed bone degeneration assessments.
-This study proposes a novel AI algorithm combined with image processing techniques to automatically register MRI to CBCT images, enabling enhanced visualization and analysis of the TMJ complex.
-By integrating MRI soft tissue information with CBCT bony details, this automated technique provides clinicians with a more comprehensive patient-specific 3D model of the TMJ to improve diagnostic accuracy and treatment planning.